-10. Retirement Plan
+8. Retirement Plan

-The Company maintains a defined contribution retirement plan for its employees.
-Participants are allowed to choose from a 401(k) of mutual funds in order to designate how both employer and employee contributions are invested.
+The Company maintains a 401(k) defined contribution retirement plan for its employees.
+Participants are allowed to choose from a selection of mutual funds in order to designate how both employer and employee contributions are invested.
 Under the plan, the Company matches 50% of each employee's contributions on the first 4% of the employee's compensation contributed.
-The Company contributed \$1,743, \$1,120, \$86, and \$891 in Successor 2016, Successor 2015, Successor 2014, and Predecessor 2014, respectively.
+The Company contributed \$3,665, \$1,743, and \$1,120, in fiscal 2017, 2016, and 2015, respectively.